-Net zero buildings are those that produce as much energy onsite as they consume.
-A net-zero building building must be designed to be as energy efficient as possible and connected to the grid to import and export power from local renewable energy as required.
-Raising the standard of environmental performance in new buildings above those mandated by BASIX and Section J of the Building Code of Australia (BCA) is often cost-effective as the initial investment is paid back over the whole life of the asset through reduced operating costs.
-Recent studies have highlighted the case for further increasing the environmental performance of new buildings:
+Raising the standard of environmental performance in new buildings above those mandated by BASIX and Section J of the National Construction Code is often cost-effective as the initial investment is paid back over the whole life of the asset through reduced operating costs.
+Trends in construction and planning have highlighted the case for the Inner West to go beyond these minimum environmental standards:

 - In 2015, over 80% of new dwellings in the Inner West were over-complying with respect to • BASIX Energy targets, and this figure is increasing.
 This is consistent with trends in Greater Sydney, highlighting the industry's capacity and willingness to exceed compliance. - Most new developments do not include solar PV to achieve BASIX compliance, presenting a significant opportunity to embed low emissions outcomes in all new development. - Local Councils are already driving higher performance standards through planning controls via incentives or voluntary planning agreements.
-Some examples include: - Canterbury-Bankstown and the City of Parramatta both have an FSR bonus scheme in their CBD for buildings that exceed BASIX by 10 points and meet certain non-residential building performance targets. - City of Sydney has been collaborating with various stakeholders to understand planning issues and opportunities to transition to net zero buildings.
+Some examples include: - Canterbury-Bankstown and the City of Parramatta both have an FSR bonus scheme in their CBD for buildings that exceed BASIX by 10 points and meet certain nonresidential building performance targets.

+City of Sydney has been collaborating with various stakeholders to understand planning issues and opportunities to transition to net zero buildings.
 The City of Sydney recently released its Sustainable Office Buildings Plan - a plan to encourage efficient office buildings that have rooftop renewable energy and target 5.5-star NABERS ratings.
 The City of Sydney has also explored net zero residential buildings and found them to be technically feasible and highly cost effective.